-USDA procures and ships finished products to the North Dakota Department of Public Instruction Statecontracted warehouse to be distributed to Sponsors across the State.
-North Dakota is a demand-driven State and only orders what Sponsors request.
-Sponsors are surveyed through a annual and monthly surveys.
+USDA procures and ships finished products to the North Dakota Department of Public Instruction State-contracted warehouse to be distributed to Sponsors across the State.
+North Dakota is a demand-driven State.
+Sponsors are surveyed through annual and monthly surveys.